-Time Tasks Expected Outcome Resources 10' Warm up In small groups, students discuss the pictures and how they relate to family laws Generate interest Activate prior knowledge PLS Worksheet: Get Ready!
-25' Vocabulary practice Hand out one definition to each student in the class First, students circle all of the words on the list that they already know and write their own definitions for those words Next, students look in the PLS booklet to find the words they don't know in order to try to understand them Finally, students circulate around the room to ask classmates about words they don't know in order to students record the definitions on their worksheet Check and go over any new words Prepare for reading Apply strategies to learn new vocabulary words related to the topic PLS Worksheet: Vocabulary Practice!
-Family Law, p.
-3 - 5 15' Pronunciation practice Students break words into syllables and mark stress Drill pronunciation with students Pronounce words with correct word stress PLS Worksheet: Say it!
+Time Sample Tasks Expected Outcome Resources 10' Warm up In small groups, students discuss the pictures and how they relate to family laws Generate interest Activate prior knowledge PLS Worksheet: Get Ready!
+25' Vocabulary practice Hand out one definition to each student in the class First, students circle all of the words on the list that they already know and write their own definitions for those words Next, students look in the PLS booklet to find the words they don't know in order to try to understand them Finally, students circulate around the room to ask classmates about words they don't know in order to find the correct definition Students record the definitions on their worksheet Check and go over any new words Apply strategies to learn new vocabulary words related to the topic PLS Worksheet: Vocabulary Practice!
+Refer to Family Law section of Learning and the Law wikibook 15' Pronunciation practice Students break words into syllables and mark stress Drill pronunciation with students Pronounce words with correct word stress PLS Worksheet: Say it!
 30' Speaking focus Students practice comparing and contrasting various topics in small groups Go over any new phrases and words for comparing and contrasting Compare and contrast in a discussion PLS Worksheet: Compare Share!
 35' Read and Discuss Students skim PLS booklet to fill in notes about family laws Students write down laws they know in their own countries Students compare laws in Canada and their own countries in a discussion with partner Have each pair report back one similarity discovered about family laws in Canada and their countries and one difference Compare and contrast Skim text in order to take notes PLS Worksheet: Read and Take Notes!
-Family Law, p.
-3-5.
+Refer to Family Law section of Learning and the Law wikibook

-Time Tasks Expected Outcome Resources 25' Find out more Students find more on family law topics related to children's rights, custody, and child support by conducting internet research Get more information about family laws in British Columbia Computer Lab www.familylaw.lss.bc.
-Ca 10' Self-Assessment Allow students to fill out self-assessment form independently Self-assessment PLS Worksheet: What did you learn?
+Time Sample Tasks Expected Outcome Resources 25' Find out more Students find more on family law topics related to children's rights, custody, and child support by conducting internet research Get more information about family laws in British Columbia Computer Lab www.familylaw.lss.bc. ca 10' Self-Assessment • Allow students to fill out self-assessment form independently Self-assessment PLS Worksheet: What did you learn?